 Hard to say, unfortunately, beyond the fact (noted above) that the most egregious serial fraudsters are almost exclusively men.
 As best I can tell, serial scientific fraudsters mostly seem to deny wrongdoing, and then just leave science if and when they’re convicted of enough wrongdoing to end their careers (here’s just one of many possible examples).
 It seems to be rare for anyone who commits scientific misconduct to admit what they did, much less explain their own motivations.

 You can make some reasonable inferences about motivation in a few cases.
 For instance, many of the researchers who’ve racked up dozens of retractions for misconduct were medical researchers pushing their own pet medical techniques or devices.
 As another possible example, two of the famous old cases of scientific misconduct listed above are to do with IQ heritability and eugenics (Burt, Eyesenk).
+The common thread here is researchers who were super-attached to their own beliefs.
+Beliefs they were prepared to push at any cost, up to and including fabrication.

 One notable commonality among many of the most egregious serial fraudsters is that they continued to commit fraud long after they reached secure, well-paid, senior positions.
 Positions that they would have kept even if they’d dialed back their research programs, or wound them down entirely.
 The worst serial fraudsters seem to keep committing fraud long after, and out of all proportion to, any reasonable “need” to get or keep a good job in science.
 In my admittedly-cursory research, I haven’t found any examples of serial scientific fraudsters who stopped voluntarily, before being caught.
 Are there any?